rieck/harry/README.md

 #### Mac OS X

-For compiling Harry on Mac OS X a working installation of Xcode.
+For compiling Harry on Mac OS X a working installation of Xcode is needed.
 Moreover, a C compiler supporting OpenMP is required (`clang` from Xcode currently does not support OpenMP).
 The following packages need to be installed from Homebrew.

     gcc43 (or download from <http://hpc.sourceforge.net>)
     libconfig